Bucket snapshots and forks

 - The

 X-Tigris-Enable-Snapshotheader will always be present and will be set to "true" for snapshot-enabled buckets.
-X-Tigris-Fork-Source-BucketandX-Tigris-Fork-Source-Bucket-Snapshotwill only be set for fork buckets and will contain the fork parent bucket name and snapshot versions respectively.X-Tigris-Is-Fork-Parentwill only be present for fork parent buckets and will be set to "true".
+X-Tigris-Fork-Source-BucketandX-Tigris-Fork-Source-Bucket-Snapshotwill only be set for fork buckets and will contain the source bucket name and snapshot versions respectively.X-Tigris-Is-Fork-Parentwill only be present for source buckets that have forks and will be set to "true".

 Note: These are not standard AWS S3 headers, and in order to retrieve them, the raw HTTP response will need to be used.
 Here is an example for checking whether snapshot is enabled for a bucket: